Arkansas Activities Association: History

 Prior to integration of public schools, the AAA only governed the activities of white schools.
 Until 1961, the association required special permission before an integrated school could compete with an all-white school, even in band.
 The first AAA-sanctioned meeting between a predominantly white school and a black school occurred October 28, 1966 between Little Rock Central High School and Little Horace Mann.
 Some integrated schools were admitted to the AAA by 1966, and all of the African-American schools were admitted to the AAA in 1967, but maintained separate districts.
 This resulted in a situation in which all-black Stuttgart Holman was to play partially integrated Pine Bluff Southeast, which had been admitted to the AAA in 1966, for the African-American championship.
-The AAA refused to allow the title game to take place, on the grounds that Holman was not a member of the association.
+The AAA refused to allow the title game to take place, because Holman was not a member of the association.
 In 1968 the districts were realigned to include black and white schools in the same districts.